Alpha Apodis

 Alpha Apodis, also named Paradys, is the brightest star in the southern circumpolar constellation of Apus.
 It had the Greek alpha designation as part of the constellation which Johann Bayer called Apis Indica in his 1603 Uranometria star atlas.
-This identifier is a Bayer designation that is Latinied from α Apodis, and abbreviated Alpha Aps or α Aps, respectively.
+This identifier is a Bayer designation that is Latinized from α Apodis, and abbreviated Alpha Aps or α Aps, respectively.
 The star has an apparent visual magnitude of approximately 3.825, which can be viewed with the naked eye.
 With a declination of –79°, this is a circumpolar star for much of the southern hemisphere.
 It can be identified on the night sky by drawing an imaginary line through Alpha Centauri and Alpha Circini then extending it toward the south celestial pole.

 This is a giant star with a stellar classification of K3IIICN0.5, indicating that this star has consumed the hydrogen at its core and has evolved away from the main sequence.
 The CN0.5 notation indicates a mild overabundance of the cyanide (CN) molecule.
 The star has expanded to an estimated radius of about 65 times the radius of the Sun and is emitting 1,000 times the Sun's luminosity.
 The photosphere has an effective temperature of 4,090 K, giving the star the characteristic orange hue of a K-type star.
 Based upon parallax measurements, this star is 498±9 ly from the Earth.
 It is not known to have a companion.